 Springing our clocks forward left many of us feeling sluggish from losing that extra hour of sleep.
-But before long, our bodies have adjusted to the time change and life goes on.
-Imagine, however, feeling exhausted and lethargic almost all of the time, regardless of how much you sleep.
+Eventually, our bodies adjust to the time change, making it easier to get through the day.
+Imagine feeling exhausted and lethargic almost all of the time, regardless of how much you sleep.
 Extreme fatigue in seniors is a troublesome reality and can be tough to overcome.

 - Schedule a medical checkup.
-Bring the older adult’s fatigue journal with you and review it together with his or her doctor to rule out any underlying conditions and offer recommendations to help.
+Bring the older adult’s fatigue journal to their doctor appointment to review the condition, rule out any underlying conditions and offer recommendations to help.

-- Create – and stick to – an exercise regimen.
+- Implement an exercise regimen.
 Physical activity strengthens the lungs, heart, and muscles while boosting mood, appetite, and general outlook on life.

 - Skip naps during the day.
-This can be very problematic for someone who has chronic fatigue, but avoiding naps, particularly later in the afternoon or early evening, will help promote an improved night’s sleep.
+This can be very problematic for someone who has chronic fatigue.
+Avoiding midday naps will encourage an improved night’s sleep.

 - Stop smoking immediately.
 Smoking can cause a variety of medical problems that diminish energy levels.
 A doctor can help with an older adult’s nicotine addiction as needed.

-Let an expert Rockport caregiver from Anthem Home Care help a senior loved one with chronic fatigue.
+Let Anthem Home Care, a Corpus Christi home care provider for the surrounding areas, help a senior loved one with chronic fatigue.
 We can ensure that medications are taken correctly, prepare healthy and balanced meals, provide motivation to stay physically active, and offer friendly companionship all along the way.
-Call us for a free in-home consultation at 361-643-2323 for additional details on how our services can provide a sunnier outlook on life for older adults at home.
+Call us for a free in-home consultation at 361-643-2323 for additional details on home care in Taft or a nearby community and how we can provide a sunnier outlook on life for older adults at home.
 For a full list of all of the communities where we provide care, please see our Service Area page.